HomeLatest NewsGovTechMaharashtra mulling incentives to disperse IT companies from Mumbai, Pune to tier-2, tier-3 cities

 Preferred Source of Google

-To disperse the from Mumbai and Pune to tier -2 and tier -3 cities in the state, the Maha Vikas Aghadi will provide incentives to the IT sector to set up projects in tier-2 and tier-3 cities like Nagpur, Amravati, Latur, and Satara, said minister of state for information technology and home Satej Patil.
+To disperse the IT industry from and Pune to tier -2 and tier -3 cities in the state, the Maha Vikas Aghadi government will provide incentives to the IT sector to set up projects in tier-2 and tier-3 cities like Nagpur, Amravati, Latur, and Satara, said minister of state for information technology and home Satej Patil.

 Advertisement